skijit/notes/programming/web/angular2/ng-lessons-learned.md

 - Remember to include error messages as separate- are these handled by the smart or dumb component? e.g. some DB transaction fail
 - Consider for the future a way of mapping smart validation results back to the individual fields in the dumb component
 - Possibly incorporate these notes:
-    - Validation design should follow smart/dumb component pattern
-        - You should have dumb validation and smart validation
-        - Dumb Validation => Dumb Component
-            - Form Validation
-            - Best to do the trivial or really easy stuff using the OOB validation functions, and if need be custom validations.
-        - Smart validation => Smart component
-            - Logic is disconnected from validation
-            - Involves business logic or any non-trivial validation checks
-    - Why is form validation not smart validation?
-        - Everything has to be (re)validated at server level
-        - It makes sense to write most (at least the non-trivial) validations only at the server level and use them to asynchronously validate on the client
-        - Async validations on the form is not really good: it's much harder to debounce these events
-            - Conversely, if the dumb component sends change model events to the smart component, the smart component can debounce and fire off async validation calls to the server at a more appropriate rate.
-    - Smart Validation is just another state which needs to be maintained
-        - You can manage via a service or just internal to the component
-        - Most importantly, it's just program logic- not directly tethered to the form API.

     - Back End Validation and API Design
         - For each type of API transaction there should be an associated collection of validation methods
         - There should be a single high-level method that will call all of the appropriate validation methods for a given transaction type